cassiabitencourt/Phylogenomics-of-Apocynaceae/README.md

 ## Highlights
 *   **Workflow:** From Illumina reads to species tree summary.
 *   **Data:** Based on the Angiosperms353 probe set.
-*   **Objective:** To determine the efficacy of _bearing-signal genes_ in illuminate processes underlying nodes in the phylogenetic tree at family level (i.e. ancient and recent divergence).
+*   **Objective:** To determine the efficacy of _bearing-signal genes_ to illuminate processes underlying nodes in the phylogenetic tree at family level (i.e. ancient and recent divergence).

 For more details about this methodology, please visit the detailed [methodology](https://github.com/cassiabitencourt/Phylogenomics-of-Apocynaceae/wiki).